FOOD AND DRUG ACT

 Your Free Online Legal Dictionary • Featuring Black’s Law Dictionary, 2nd Ed.

-This term applies to the authority to hear, try and decide a case.
+This term applies to the known debts and obligations of a business.

 This abbreviated to the FBI and is a bureau dealing with the investigation into maintaining and dealing with internal security of the USA.